Caniapiscau: Community

 Accessible only by air from 1974 to 1976, when a temporary landing strip was cleared on a nearby frozen lake, by an ice road from James Bay from 1977 to 1979 and, since late 1979, by the 666 km long gravel Trans-Taiga Road (French: Route Transtaïga) which branches off the James Bay Road (French: Route de la Baie James).
 The 84 km between Caniapiscau and Brisay is only recommended for four-wheel drive vehicles due to large rocks on the coarse-gravel surface.

-The site is now used by an outfitter (fishing and caribou hunting) and the commercial Lac Pau Seaplane Base allows floatplanes to launch, subject to seasonal conditions.
+The site is now used by an outfitter (fishing and caribou hunting) and the commercial Lac Pau (Caniapiscau) Water Aerodrome, operated by Air Tunilik, allows floatplanes to launch, subject to seasonal conditions.

 Transport

 Caniapiscau is accessible by car via the Trans-Taiga Road.
 Located approximately 75 km south of Radisson, the Trans-Taiga highway is an unpaved gravel road.
 Along the road there are several campgrounds where users are able to spend the night.
 Donations are accepted, but not required.
 There are also several outfitters located along the way.
 Some are only open during certain times of the year, however Pourvoirie Mirage is open all year round at km 358.
 Food and gas may be purchased at this location.
-Caniapiscau Aerodrome is located in this region.
+The now closed Caniapiscau Aerodrome was located in this region.